-From 2009 to 2015, Dr. Parkin was a Research Faculty member at the Silicon Valley campus of Carnegie Mellon University.
-In this role, he served as Principal Investigator of a $5M NASA-funded project to conduct innovative research to implement a sustainable and extensible vision for space exploration in the long term.
-From 2012-2014 he additionally served as Principal Investigator and Chief Engineer of a $3M DARPA-instigated project to build a small millimeter-wave thermal rocket and launch it.
-This resulted in the first millimeter-wave absorbent refractory heat exchanger, the first millimeter-wave thermal rocket, and the first high power cooperative target millimeter-wave beam director.
-These elements were combined to achieve the first millimeter-wave thermal rocket launch in early 2014.
+From 2009 to 2015, Kevin was a Research Faculty member at the Silicon Valley campus of Carnegie Mellon University.
+In this role, he served as Principal Investigator of a $5M NASA-funded project to conduct innovative research, and as Principal Investigator and Chief Engineer of a $3M DARPA project to build a small millimeter-wave thermal rocket and launch it.
+These projects resulted in the first millimeter-wave absorbent refractory heat exchanger, the first millimeter-wave thermal rocket, and the first high power cooperative target millimeter-wave beam director.
+Together, they combined to achieve the first millimeter-wave thermal rocket launch in early 2014.